andrufel94/mercasnacks/README.md

 4. Customers should be able to add products to cart.
 5. Customers should be able to open the cart drawer and see products added and totals.
 6. Any UX improvement will be accepted and give you extra points, but take into account the previous requirements.

+## Architecture
+Type architecture Web over Angular 4. img

+## Mockups
+Over this app, you can show list enabled products and add wish products shopping cart. img
+The shopping cart can show your products select and know price total. img